Melt-in-your-mouth Maple Cinnamon Rolls

 - After the rolls have risen, preheat the oven to 375°F (191°C).
 Bake for about 25 minutes, until they are golden brown.
 About halfway through the bake time, I like to cover the rolls loosely with aluminum foil so the tops don't brown too much.
 Remove pan from the oven and allow to cool on a wire rack for about 10 minutes as you make the icing.

-- Make ahead tip: Baked rolls can be frozen up to 2 months.
+Freezing instructions: Baked rolls can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and warm up before enjoying.
-You can also freeze the unbaked rolls and here's how: let the rolls rise overnight through step 4, then the next morning do step 5.
-Then, bake the rolls for only about 10 minutes at 375°F (191°C).
+You can also freeze the unbaked rolls and here's how: bake the rolls in step 6 for only about 10 minutes at 375°F (191°C).
 Cool completely, then cover tightly and freeze.
-Take the rolls out of the freezer and put into the refrigerator a few hours before serving.
+To serve, take the rolls out of the freezer and put into the refrigerator a few hours before serving.
 Then, finish baking them.

 - Whole milk preferred for richest tasting dough.
 2% or 1% would be fine, but not ideal.
 Nonfat is not recommended.

 - If not using an instant yeast, rise time may be up to 40% longer.

 - No time for overnight?
 If planning to bake the rolls right away, in step 4-- instead of sticking the rolls in the refrigerator, loosely cover them and let rise in a warm place just as you did in step 2 until they are puffy, about 2 hours.
 Then continue with step 6.